carmelosammarco/tool4NC/README.md

 - pipenv pipenv --python 3.6 (Install the python environment inside the project folder)

-### tool4nc installation using:
+## tool4nc installation:

-- pip install tool4nc:
+The Anaconda/standard users need to run in terminal:

-For Anaconda users and the command can be executed from every path locations.
+- pip install tool4nc

-- pipenv install tool4nc:
+The users with a pipenv environment need to run in the terminal and inside the project folder:

-For python standard distribution users.
-The command needs to be run inside the project folder.
+ - pipenv install tool4nc

 ## Functions included:

 ### nctocsv ("path_input file", "path_output folder")